ebcoop/rulesandpolicies/Rules.md

     e)   a committee of directors and other persons;

-    the exercise of the boardâ€™s powers (other than this power of delegation) specified in the resolution.
+    the exercise of the board’s powers (other than this power of delegation) specified in the resolution.
 The co- operative or the board may by resolution revoke all or part of the delegation.

 2. A power delegated under this rule may, while the delegation remains unrevoked, be exercised from time to time in accordance with the delegation.